subgraph/usblockout/README.md

 ## Caveats

 **Beware!
 If you use some sort of USB device (ex: a yubikey) for pam logins, login will be entierly broken!**
+One workaround for this is to plug in the usb device at boot (before the deamon launches), or before switching to a different tty.

 This, of course only works if Grsecurity sysctl are enabled and is not locked.